 Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by Canopy in the reports filed with the securities regulatory authorities or stock exchanges is accumulated and communicated to Canopy's management, as appropriate, to allow timely decisions regarding required disclosure.
+Each director, officer and employee must promptly bring to the attention of the Chairperson any information he or she may have concerning (a) significant deficiencies in the design or operation of internal and/or disclosure controls that could adversely affect the Company's ability to record, process, summarize and report financial data or (b) any fraud that involves management or other employees who have a significant role in the Company's financial reporting, disclosures or internal controls.

-12. Fair Dealing
+12. FAIR DEALING

 Canopy competes for its business fairly.
-All directors, officers and employees must observe the highest standards of ethical conduct in dealing with Canopy's employees as well as the outside parties with which Canopy does business, including customers, suppliers and competitors.
-None of the directors, officers and employees should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair dealing practice.
+All directors, officers and employees must observe the highest standards of ethical conduct in dealing with Canopy's employees as well as the outside parties with which Canopy does business, including customers, suppliers, and competitors.
+None of the directors, officers and employees should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.